rvvup/magento-plugin/README.md

 docker-compose up -d --build
 ```

-- The magento store will be available at https://local.dev.rvvuptech.com/
+- The magento store, once it has completed start up, will be available at https://local.dev.rvvuptech.com/

 ## End to End Testing